-- Reduction of fine particle raw materials - A good feed structure is even more important with non beak treated birds. - See table 20 and 21 for feed particle size in pullet and layer feeds.
+- Grinding of the raw materials - Particle size of the protein sources - Addition of liquids like oil that reduces the dustiness of feed - Reduction of fine particle raw materials - A good feed structure is even more important with non beak treated birds. - See table 20 and 21 for feed particle size in pullet and layer feeds.